zveillette/vscode-random-cards/README.md

-# zv-random-cards README
+# zv-random-cards
-TODO:
+This extension isn't ready and should be avoided.
+Thanks !

 ## Features

-## Extension Settings

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+- Pick a random card from a standard deck
+- Enable/Disable automatic card pick and set the interval

 ## Known Issues